shubham-sinha1996/Adding-Products-with-Class/README.md

 ## Usage

-Fill in the form with the product details:
+Fill in the form with the product details (Book/Phone):

-- Name: Product name.
-- Cost: Price per unit.
-- Quantity: Number of units available.
-- Accepting Orders: Yes/No (If "No," the "Buy" button will be disabled).
-- Description: A brief description of the product.
-- Discount: Optional field to specify a discount percentage.
 - Click Add Product to add the product to the list.
 The product will be displayed below the form with the following information:

+- Discount: Optional field to specify a discount percentage.
 - Total Stock Cost: Calculated as the cost multiplied by the quantity plus a 12% tax.
 Discounts will be applied if specified.
 - Description: Displays the product description in an alert.
 - Buy Button: Allows users to "buy" the product unless orders are not being accepted.